rebekah-eichberg/summer-2025-safeify/matching/README.md

 - **duckduckgo_asins.ipynb**
   Notebook for extracting ASINs from incident reports using DuckDuckGo search and annotating Amazon metadata with matches.

+- **matching_recalls.ipynb**
+  Notebook for finding matches between the CPSC recalls and products in the Amazon metadata.

 - **MatchWithPretrainedModelandLLM.ipynb**
   Notebook for robust product matching using fuzzy string matching, transformer-based semantic similarity, and LLM-based verification and refinement.